 - 4. A temporary outdoor area is exempt from Corridor Preservation Setbacks (MCC Sections 20.152.020, 20.444.020, and 20.692.015) but shall not be located within a public right-of-way unless an encroachment permit has been granted by the applicable department of transportation. - 5.
-No loud equipment, or loud musical instruments, such as horns, drums, or cymbals, are allowed in the temporary outdoor area. - 6.
-Noise must be controlled in accordance with Mendocino County Code Exterior Noise Limit Standards (Title 20, Division I, Appendix C and Title 20, Division II, Appendix B of Mendocino County Code), including amplified music. - 7.
+No loud equipment, or loud musical instruments, such as horns, drums, or cymbals, are allowed in the temporary outdoor area. - Noise must be controlled in accordance with Mendocino County Code Exterior Noise Limit Standards (Title 20, Division I, Appendix C and Title 20, Division II, Appendix B of Mendocino County Code), including amplified music. - 7.
 No additional signage is authorized for a temporary outdoor area without complying with standard regulations of Mendocino County Code. - 8.
 All lighting in a temporary outdoor area shall be downcast and shielded.
-Decorative lights may be hung but shall be turned off at the end of the business day. - A temporary outdoor area can only be located in a previously disturbed area, such as a parking lot, hardscape, existing landscaping area, or other similar area. - 10.
-A temporary outdoor area may utilize an existing parking area provided they do not utilize any California Disabled Persons Act (ADA) required spaces and no more than 5 of their required off-street parking spaces. - C. Parking Regulations Exemption.
+Decorative lights may be hung but shall be turned off at the end of the business day. - 9.
+A temporary outdoor area can only be located in a previously disturbed area, such as a parking lot, hardscape, existing landscaping area, or other similar area. - 10.
+A temporary outdoor area may utilize an existing parking area provided they do not utilize any California Disabled Persons Act (ADA) required spaces.
+If the parcel adjoins a public road which allows on-street parking, a temporary outdoor area may utilize 5 of their required off-street parking spaces or up to 75% of their required parking spaces, whichever is greater.
+If a parcel does not adjoin a public road which allows for on-street parking, a temporary outdoor area may utilize 5 of their required off-street parking, a temporary outdoor area may utilize 5 of their required off-street parking spaces or 50% of their required parking spaces, whichever is greater. - C. Parking Regulations Exemption.
 A temporary modification is exempt from Chapters 20.180 Off-Street Parking, 20.472 Off-Street Parking, and 20.714 Circulation and Parking, as applicable. - D. New Structures and Modifications.
 A business may erect a new temporary structure or make a minor modification to an existing structure as part of a temporary modification. - E. Discretionary Review Exemption.
 A temporary modification is exempt from Discretionary Review, including Mendocino Historical Review Board Permits and Coastal Development Permits, unless the business wishes to retain it after the end of the effective period of this ordinance as provided in Section 5(H) of this ordinance. - F. Compliance with Other Laws.
-All temporary modification must comply with other state and local laws, including encroachment, building, grading, fire, and health code requirements, the California Disabled Persons Act, the State Shelter Order and the County Health Order. - G. No Property Rights Conferred.
-Use or development of a temporary modifications must immediately cease at the end of the effective period of this Ordinance.
+All temporary modification must comply with other state and local laws, including encroachment, building, grading, fire, and health code requirements, the California Disabled Persons Act, the State Shelter Order and the County Health Order.

-- H. Cessation and Legalization of Temporary Modifications. - Cessation upon Expiration of the Ordinance.
+- G. No Property Rights Conferred.
+Use or development of a temporary modifications must immediately cease at the end of the effective period of this Ordinance. - H. Cessation and Legalization of Temporary Modifications. - 1.
+Cessation upon Expiration of the Ordinance.
 The use of temporary modifications must immediately cease at the end of the effective period of this Ordinance. - 2.
 Restoration or Retention of Temporary Modifications.
-Within 30 days after the end of the effective period of this Ordinance, Temporary modifications must either be restored to their prior condition or the applicant must apply for and diligently pursue retention of these modifications on a permanent basis. - 3.
+Within 90 days after the end of the effective period of this Ordinance, Temporary modifications must either be restored to their prior condition or the applicant must apply for and diligently pursue retention of these modifications on a permanent basis. - 3.
 Early Application for Maintenance of Temporary Modifications.
 Businesses seeking to use a temporary modification after the end the effective period of this Ordinance are encouraged to submit an application to the Department as early as possible, including any required discretionary permits.